TzlilTabib/R_course_final_assignment/README.md

 ## Logistic regression
 ### Extremicy labeling of posts by support ratings
 Mixed logistic regression was used to estimate the relationship between extremicy labeling and support ratings of posts.
 Again, subjects' identity was treated as a random effect.
-To use a logistic model, we used median values of extreme ratings to divide perceived extremism for each post to either extreme or not extreme.
+To use a logistic model, *we used median values of extreme ratings to divide perceived extremism for each post to either extreme or not extreme*.
 The results showed that higher support ratings were significantly associated with a decreased probability of an extreme response (β = -0.478, p = 2e-16), suggesting that moderate support levels were less likely to produce extreme reactions.

 * Specifically, for each one-unit increase in support, the odds of an extreme response decrease by 38%.